-After confirmation of eligibility to take the examination, you will be emailed your Authorization to Test (ATT), or eligibility ID number, based on the notification date listed in the Exam Application Schedule and Notification Timeline posted on our website - https://ccmcertification.org/get-certified/certification/exam-application-and-window-timeline
+After confirmation of eligiblity to take the examination, you will be emailed an Authorization to Test from Pearson VUE that includes your candidate ID number based on the notification date listed in the Exam Application Schedule and Notification Timeline posted on our website- https://ccmcertification.org/get-certified/certification/examapplication-and-window-timeline.

-The ATT authorizes you to take the Certified Case Manager Examination.
-You cannot schedule your examination with Prometric, our Computer-Based Testing partner, until you have received your ATT.
+The candidate ID number authorizes you to take the Certified Case Manager Examination.
+You cannot schedule your examination with Pearson VUE, our Computer-Based Testing partner, until you have received your authorization to test email and a candidate ID number.